mottram/mottram/_posts/2009-12-18-the-wire-david-simon.markdown

  - telly
  - wire
 ---
-A lengthy interview with the man behind the best telly programme ever.
+<p>A lengthy interview with the man behind the best telly programme ever.</p>